Josephine Fleming was born: Laura Josephine Cowan March 14, 1838, in Eufaula, Alabama.

 See below the current church as it is today:

 On September 27th, 1891 Robert passed away.
 It was likely due to infection or pneumonia as was common to those with paralysis.
 Their 33 years of marriage had come to an end.
 Josephine's grief lasted just 11 months and she also passed away.
-It is not known what she died of.
+It is not known what was the cause of her death.
 She was just 54.
 Some agree that it may have been grief itself.

 This is what Josephine had placed on his gravestone: